bricker0/choropleth_map/README.md

 It should look like this (see the new project icon circled in red).
 ![Image of New QGIS document](https://github.com/bricker0/choropleth_map/blob/master/images/Picture3.png)

-<a href="https://www.qgistutorials.com/en/docs/3/importing_spreadsheets_csv.html">Tutorial about how to import and open a CSV file in QGIS</a>.
+If you downloaded a CSV file from the UN STATS website and NOT the Data Hub here is a <a href="https://www.qgistutorials.com/en/docs/3/importing_spreadsheets_csv.html">Tutorial about how to import and open a CSV file in QGIS</a>.

-Next, add your indicator CSV file.
-Follow the same directions you did before but this time select the "Delimited Text" option rather than Vector like you did in the last step.
-Navigate to your cleaned indicator dataset and click add.
-Or, if you downloaded a shapefile with the centroids, select vector again since it is a vector file.

 You should now have two different layers or files loaded, their names should be seen in the Table of Contents (TOC) pane.
-Let's open the attributes of both files and have a look around to find out what the two have in common so that they can then be joined.
+Let's open the attribute tables of both files and have a look around to find out what the two have in common so that they can be joined.

-For me – it is ROMNAM in the World file and GeoAreaName in my indicator dataset.
 Several of the indicators have a ISO3 code - this is the best one to use if it is available.

 Join the data.
 In the TOC right click on the world layer and select properties, then select join.
 Identify the attributes that match for you to join the two files.